 The issue of conceptual framing is an important one, and we thank the Reviewers for pointing out the changing framing in the original paper.
-We have now edited the paper to highlight the importance of inhibition in computational models of decision-making, focusing on two issues in the existing literature: (1) the assumption of non-selective, pooled inhibition in decision models (which is not supported by recent empirical evidence), and (2) widespread empirical evidence for interneuron diversity and complexity in inhibition circuits.
-Given this framing, the goal of the paper is now framed at introducing disinhibition into a circuit model of decision-making.
+We have now edited the paper to highlight the importance of inhibition in computational models of decision-making, focusing throughout on two issues in the existing literature: (1) the assumption of non-selective, pooled inhibition in decision models (which is not supported by recent empirical evidence), and (2) widespread empirical evidence for interneuron diversity and complexity in inhibition circuits.
+Given this framing, the paper is now framed by introducing disinhibition into a circuit model of decision-making.
 In this framing, the integration of normalized value coding and WTA activity remains essential as a test of the validity of the LDDM.

-Regarding the interpretation of model features, we have revised the paper to emphasize the relative importance of the Beta and Alpha parameters to LDDM behavior, the conceptual role of Beta as a functional coupling between excitatory and disinhibitory units, and the interpretability of fit Alpha values in terms of anatomical recurrence.
+Regarding the interpretation of model features, we have revised the paper to emphasize the relative importance of the β and α parameters to LDDM behavior, the conceptual role of β as a functional coupling between excitatory and disinhibitory units, and the interpretability of fit α values in terms of anatomical recurrence.
 Finally, we have now also added significant new text to the Discussion to place the LDDM in the proper context of previous computational work.
-As suggested by Reviewer 1, this includes a discussion of models of action selection in cortical-basal ganglia loops, which also utilized disinhibition (though with some differences that the LDDM, this is now discussed explicitly).
-As suggested by Reviewer 3, we also discuss how the LDDM is related to other computational models that use disinhibitory circuit motifs and address the functional processes relevant to the LDDM (divisive normalization, working memory, and decision-making).
+As suggested by Reviewer #1, this includes a discussion of models of action selection in cortical-basal ganglia loops, which also utilized disinhibition (though with some differences that the LDDM, this is now discussed explicitly).
+As suggested by Reviewer #3, we also discuss how the LDDM is related to other computational models that use disinhibitory circuit motifs and address the functional processes relevant to the LDDM (divisive normalization, working memory, and decision-making).

 eLife assessment